10up/simple-local-avatars/readme.txt

 Just edit a user profile, and scroll down to the new "Avatar" field.
 The plug-in will take care of cropping and sizing!

-1. Stores avatars in the "uploads" folder where all of your other media is kept
+1. Stores avatars in the "uploads" folder where all of your other media is kept.
-1. Has a simple, native interface
+2. Has a simple, native interface.
-1. Fully supports Gravatar and default avatars if no local avatar is set for the user - but also allows you turn off Gravatar
+3. Fully supports Gravatar and default avatars if no local avatar is set for the user - but also allows you turn off Gravatar.
-1. Generates the requested avatar size on demand (and stores the new size for efficiency), so it looks great, just like Gravatar!
+4. Generates the requested avatar size on demand (and stores the new size for efficiency), so it looks great, just like Gravatar!
-1. Lets you decide whether lower privilege users (subscribers, contributors) can upload their own avatar
+5. Lets you decide whether lower privilege users (subscribers, contributors) can upload their own avatar.
-1. Enables rating of local avatars, just like Gravatar
+6. Enables rating of local avatars, just like Gravatar.

 == Installation ==